dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 ## How to profile: Measure

-* Define behavior externally (path, logged in, environment, isolation, caching...)
+* Define behavior (path, logged in, server environment, caching...)
+* Benchmark blackbox performance
 * Use a profiler to analyze internal behavior
-  * Figure out what the code is doing
-* Variations: pages, site, server env, enable/disable modules, comment out code
+* Variations, eg: pages, server env, disable modules…

 --end--

 ## How to profile: Analyze

 * Look for any low hanging fruit, bottlenecks
-  * easily cachable requests, bad SQL, blocking requests, unecessary entity loads, watchdog, ...
+  * cachable calculations, bad SQL, blocking requests, unecessary loads…
 * Look for signs of overall sluggishness
-  * eg swapping, hard-drive contention, network issues, slow/shared server, lack of opcache
+  * eg: swapping, Vagrant shared folders, server contention, missing opcache
-* Build a hypothesis on the bottleneck
+* Build a hypothesis
 * Document the scenario, mark it as a reference (baseline)

 --end--